clux/facemaulers/spine/protectorate.md

 Know about the mind control magic used.
 Lore says it's a form of mind control domination similar in strength to that of an Aboleth.

 Know that the demon lords now are starting to set course for major cities.
 Yenaghu for Luskan.
-(UPDATE: Luskan under attack).

 Baphomet for NWN.
 Orcus for WD (but he failed in the ocean).

 Knowns about Umnos who most history books refer to as Fracto-Nimbuili because of his ability to split the sky open.